Logancio/vorp_fence/README.md

 1 - ensure vorp_fence

-2 - add vorp_fecne to resources folder
+2 - add vorp_fence to resources folder

 A simple variation of the vendor script to allow sell things in "Black Market"